 Add Interior Rooms for Myriad Uses

 Shipping containers add square footage that doesn’t take away from the interior space of the structure itself.
 The containers can be used as offices, meeting rooms, storage facilities, and much more.

 NBA Academy Africa, in partnership with the SEED Project, a non-profit that uses basketball to help youths prepare for a successful future, reached out to Big Top to create a first-class sports facility.
 We installed the fabric building atop shipping containers that have been repurposed as locker rooms, bathrooms, a weight room, education centers, dormitories, and conference rooms.

 Big Top’s shelters offer a host of additional benefits.
 These include:

 - Thermal protection – The fabric roof repels 99.95% of harmful UV-A and UV-B radiation, protecting your materials, equipment, and staff, as well as helping to maintain a comfortable interior temperature that is on average 15 degrees cooler in the summer and warmer in the winter than the outside temperature.

 - Energy savings – The fabric roof is translucent and will allow natural sunlight to illuminate your operations without the need for artificial lighting.
-This unique feature can help save on energy costs and contribute to your LEED score.

 - Portability – Your fabric structure from Big Top can be designed for mobility.
 This means that it can moved around your property with a crane.
 It can also be disassembled and shipped to another location should your base of operations need to relocate.